-1931 Rolls-Royce - Henley Brewster
+1931 Rolls-Royce - Henley Brewster Roadster

 "The Pocher Brinkworth Model"

 These models are a combination of the chassis and wheels, from the (Italian) Pocher Phantom II kit, and a completely new body built by us.
-Back in the 30's, American coach builders used to import new, Rolls-Royce Phantom II chassis from England, and design, build, and fit new bodies onto them.
-The logic behind this practice was to use the beautifully engineered, and reliable Rolls-Royce chassis and engine, but fit it with a new and more modern body style, to appeal to the young and wealthy in the U.S.
+Back in the 30's, American coach builders imported new, Rolls-Royce Phantom II chassis from England, and designed, built, and fitted new, and very sleek bodies onto them.
+The logic behind this practice was to use the beautifully engineered, and reliable British Rolls-Royce chassis and engine, and fit them with their new and more modern bodies, to appeal to the young and wealthy in the U.S. Their were quite a few body builders that did this, but the Brewster Coach Building Company in New York built this particular design, 1931 Henley Roadster, that we feature here.

 1:8th.
-Rolls-Royce Henley Roadster Phantom II model:
+Rolls-Royce Henley Brewster Phantom II model:

 Chassis: The main frame and many of it's component parts, were used from the Italian Pocher kit of the English RR Phantom II.
 This included the exhaust system, axles, brake drums, engine, steering wheel and column, spoke wheels, tires, radiator, flying lady emblem, headlights, side fender lights, and horn assembly.